 Update 2021….
 Things Have Changed.

-Well, my Facebook page and I have had a good run for 11 years.
+I wrote the post above in 2010.
+Since then, my Facebook page and I have had a good run for 11 years.
 In the first few years it definitely meant more visibility, more connections, and some enjoyment.

 A few years in, I also started a Facebook group for my community and that was even better.
 More interactive.